Goldybin/ATIMONLAM-5.1-with-headphones/README.md

 <img width="699" height="204" alt="image" src="https://github.com/user-attachments/assets/ba0e719b-8e21-47d2-898a-9993ef1416fb" />

-6. Add DearVR Monitor through FX button on the left
+6. Add DearVR Monitor through the FX button on the left

 7. Arrange settings as you see on this screenshot: